Creating a product segment, organise your customers based on what they’ve bought

 Use this segment power a marketing automation campaign – for cross selling recommendations, upselling related products or driving product specific reviews.

 Monitor this segment as a measure of business intelligence.
 Keep an eye on who is buying which product (number of people buying rather than number of units sold).

 Combine this segment with another segment and create a ‘super-powered segment’.

 Need help to get started with segmentation?

-If you need more help to create customer segmentation or simply want to know more about how we can help you create data driven email programmes that perform off the scale, get in touch.
+If you need more help creating customer segmentation or simply want to know more about how we can help you create data-driven email programmes that perform off the scale, get in touch.